 A lot has been said about Kenpo and its origins.
-Some true and some not so true statements are everywhere.
-Seems the truth is many different things to many different people, AS WITH ALL MARTIAL ARTS SYSTEMS THAT HAVE SURVIVED THE MANY, MANY YEARS OF EVOLUTION.
+Some true and some not-so-true statements are everywhere.
+Seems the truth is many different things to many different people, AS WITH ALL MARTIAL ARTS SYSTEMS THAT HAVE SURVIVED MANY, MANY YEARS OF EVOLUTION.

 Shaolin Temple, Yes?
 YES.